 Susana Romao is project manager, linking Vizzuality, Map of Life and the E.O.
 Wilson Biodiversity Foundation together to create a seamless process to advance the Half-Earth Project Map.
 From academia to nonprofits to Vizzuality, via bio-research and an MBA, her journey has sought out the places where she can create a positive impact.

-Javier is a Frontend Engineer at Vizzuality with a Masters in Archaeology and Heritage Management, and experience on GIS software.
-Javier builds the Half-Earth Maps that visualize species data and help us identify and virtually explore the places that contain the greatest diversity of life.
+Álvaro Leal is a full-stack developer at Vizzuality with a degree in Communication and Media. Álvaro builds the front-end of the Half-Earth Project Map aiming at creating a connection between the users and species data.
+Thanks to his work the map is helping us identify and virtually explore the places where we can conserve the greatest diversity of life.
 He is the main point of contact for technical questions.

-Estefanía is a Designer at Vizzuality with a Masters in Art Direction.
-Estefanía designs the maps you can explore at half-earthproject.org, which aim to spark curiosity and engagement with the Half-Earth mission and make information easier to understand and take action with.
-Estafanía is the main point of contact for design.
+Andreia Ribeiro is a Designer at Vizzuality with a Masters in Design & Multimedia and specialized in Data Visualization.
+Andreia designs the maps you can explore at the map.half-earthproject.org, which aim to spark curiosity and engagement with the Half-Earth Project’s mission.
+She aims at making the science behind the project easier to understand and inviting users to take action.
+Andreia is the main point of contact for design.

 Before we’ve lost irreplaceable species and ecosystems forever.